 Sūrat al-Nisāʾ 4:163: Surely, We have revealed to you as We have revealed to Nūḥ and to the prophets after him.

-Waḥy can take different forms.
-Dreams can be a form of waḥy, as can inspiration in the heart4 as well as revelation through Jibrāʾīl.
-The first prophet to receive waḥy was Nūḥ, and not Ādam.
+Waḥy may take several forms.
+Dreams can be a form of waḥy, as can inspiration in the heart,4 and likewise revelation through Jibrāʾīl.
+The first prophet to receive waḥy was Nūḥ, not Ādam.

-Ibn Baṭṭāl mentions that the meaning of this āyah is that Allāh has given waḥy to the Prophet ﷺ just as He gave waḥy to all of the prophets before.
-This is the waḥy of prophethood and not the waḥy of ilhām (divine inspiration).
+Ibn Baṭṭāl notes that the meaning of this āyah is that Allāh has given waḥy to the Prophet ﷺ as He gave waḥy to all of the prophets before him.
+The waḥy in question is the waḥy of prophethood, not the waḥy of ilhām (divine inspiration).

 The opening ḥadīth of Ṣaḥīḥ al-Bukhārī, narrated by ʿUmar b. al-Khaṭṭāb, on the principle that deeds are judged by their intentions, with notes on the Bukhārī isnād.